KCAstromechs/Skystone_Scorer/README.md

 There is also a **Report** view which shows the scoring in ways that match the official FTC scoring system.

+## NOTE

+The scorer assumes the first returned autonomous stone is a Skystone if there are any Skystones delivered.
+This causes two potential problems in autonomous:
+* If a Skystone is scored, then a regular stone is delivered and returned.
+  You can score this correctly by simply removing the stone using the trashcan, although the Report will be inaccurate.
+* No Skystone/stone is scored, but one is returned without being delivered.
+  This is a very rare case that only happens if they are taken to the other side via the neutral skybridge before being returned.
+This would result in a net of -10 (for skystone in auto) -2 (for stone in auto) or -1 (for stone in teleop) and cannot be directly scored properly.

 ## Potential ideas
 * Possibly a single-side mode
 * Possibility of recording stone orientation when stacking